Wordius/haconby/content/about/index.md

 [Join the group](https://www.facebook.com/groups/1400754671211902).

-## “But I don’t like Facebook”…
+## “But I don’t like/have Facebook”…

 For anyone who doesn’t ‘do Facebook’, there’s this site as well as a number of others, such as [Lincolnshire Against Needless Destruction (LAND)](https://www.lincsland.co.uk).

 ## Pronunciation

 Say it as you see it: ‘Nopy’ as in ‘copy’, or ‘Nopy’ as in ‘no-pie’.
-Depends on how hungry you’re feeling at the time.
+Depends how hungry you’re feeling at the time.